Anabel-Espinoza/Book-Search/README.md

 ## Usage

-The link to access the deployed application is:
+The link to access the deployed application is *[here](https://thawing-garden-33255-dc0e53e242e6.herokuapp.com/)*.

 The application allows the user to signup/login.
 The search book option can be accessed without logging in, but the user won't have the option to add a book to their profile.
 Once the user has logged in, books can saved by clicking on the "save this book!" button.